“The object of all science is to coordinate our experiences

 Everybody is for freedom, but what do they mean by the word freedom?

 Adolph Hitler, Germany’s ruler from 1933 to 1945, said the aim of his national socialist (“Nazi”) dictatorship was to achieve “justice and freedom” for Germany by establishing a new German empire he claimed would last for a thousand years.
-Within six years of coming to power Hitler launched an attack on Poland which initiated his attempt at military conquest of all Europe, and quickly developed into World War II.
+Within six years of coming to power Hitler launched an attack on Poland which initiated his attempt at military conquest of all of Europe, and quickly developed into World War II.
 In the war Germany suffered total defeat; over six million Germans—about 8% of the country’s pre-war population—lost their lives, 1

 The stated goal of communist dictatorships was to free workers from exploitation by bourgeois capitalists.
-However, rather than producing freedom, communists enslaved the populace and wrought death, destruction and disaster in every country they ruled.
+However, rather than producing freedom, communists enslaved the populace and wrought death, destruction, and disaster in every country they ruled.

 The purpose of the theory of volition is to make it possible for mankind to survive and prosper indefinitely by developing a civilization based on a clearly defined concept of freedom.
 That purpose can be achieved by using the scientific method to solve the social problems mankind faces.